Skip to main content

 There are no subcategories of workers in Portugal.

 The maximum probationary period for most Workers is 90 days and can be greater for Workers in technical or managerial positions.
-In fixed-term contracts, the probationary period is 30 days if the contract's duration is more than six months or 15 days if the contract's duration is less than six months.
-Either party can terminate the contract without providing notice during a probationary period less than 60 days.
-However, if the probationary period has lasted longer than 60 days, the employer should abide by a 7-day notice period for termination.
-If the probationary period has lasted longer than 120 days, the employer should abide by a 15-day notice period.
-These notice periods may be waived by agreement from both parties.
+Either party can terminate the contract without providing notice during a probationary period of less than 60 days.
+However, if the probationary period has lasted longer than 60 days, the Worker must be provided a minimum of 7 days’ notice.
+If the probationary period exceeds 120 days, a minimum notice period of 30 days is required.

 Eligible Workers are entitled to up to 1,095 days of sick leave, payable by the government (either directly or via the employer) at 55% to 75% of ordinary wages.